-2. STATUS OF RIVER BASIN MANAGEMENT PLAN REPORTING AND COMPLIANCE
+STATUS OF RIVER BASIN MANAGEMENT PLAN REPORTING AND COMPLIANCE

-At the time of drafting the current report, Greece had adopted 12 RBMPs (GR01, 02, 03, 04, 05, 06, 07, 08, 09, 10,11, 12), which have also been fully reported in WISE (along with the accompanying Annexes) and thus the current report only considers those (see Table 2.1 below).
+By late 2014, Greece had adopted 12 RBMPs (GR01, 02, 03, 04, 05, 06, 07, 08, 09, 10, 11, 12), which have also been fully reported in WISE (along with the accompanying Annexes) (see Table 2.1 below).
 In late 2014, in the context of a bilateral meeting between Commission Services and Greek authorities, some additions and corrections to specific tables of this report were provided, which have been incorporated.
+In 2015, 2 additional RBMPs have been adopted (GR13 and 14) which have been reported in WISE in March 2016 (yet without the full accompanying Annexes as it was done for the other 12 RBMPs).

-The drafting of the RBMPs was commissioned to different consultants and coordinated by the Ministry of Environment, Energy and Climate Change - Special Secretariat for Water (EGY) assisted by a "coordinator consultant".
-A general national approach has been followed, yet it is evident that RBMPs' implemented approaches and structures present commonalities within the plans assigned to the same consultant, and differences across the background documents (Annexes) of the plans assigned to different consultants.
-Thus, the following groups can be observed: GR01/02/03, GR04/05/08, GR06/07, GR09/10, GR11/12.
-The role of the "coordinator consultant" was to support the EGY and provide expertise and guidelines (also in the form of guidance documents, which were nevertheless not officially published) for the streamlining and harmonisation of the process.
+The drafting of the 12 RBMPs (GR01, 02, 03, 04, 05, 06, 07, 08, 09, 10,11, 12) was commissioned to different consultants and coordinated by the Ministry of Environment, Energy and Climate Change - Special Secretariat for Water (EGY) assisted by a "coordinator consultant".
+In contrary the drafting of the RBMPs for GR13 and GR14 has been undertaken by the EGY in close collaboration with the Water Directorates of the Decentralised Administration (of Crete and North & South Aegean respectively).
+A general national approach has been followed, yet it is evident that the RBMPs' implemented approaches and structures present commonalities within the plans assigned to the same consultant, and differences across the background documents (Annexes) of the plans assigned to different consultants.
+Thus, the following groups can be observed: GR01/02/03, GR04/05/08, GR06/07, GR09/10, GR11/12, GR13/14 The role of the "coordinator consultant" was to support the EGY and provide expertise and guidelines (also in the form of guidance documents, which were nevertheless not officially published) for the streamlining and harmonisation of the process.

 One of the main shortcomings of the Greek RBMPs is that they have been delayed due to a number of factors which relate to technical issues, as well as legislative and administrative barriers and socio-economic constraints.
-Consequently, time to implement the suggested Programme of Measures (PoMs) by 2015 and revise the plans for the second WFD cycle (considering and embedding the effects of the measures) is very tight.
+Consequently, time to implement the suggested Programme of Measures (PoMs) by 2015 and revise the plans for the second WFD cycle (considering and embedding the effects of the measures) is very tight (even impossible for GR13/14 which were adopted in 2015).
 Nevertheless EL has specified that implementation of a great number of measures included in the PoMs had started before the approval of the RBMPs (detailed information on this aspect is reported by EL to be available in the PoM-Implementation Progress Report - national level, due in December 2012 but submitted to the COM in late 2014, and uploaded on WISE on 22.01.2015; the contents of that Progress Report has not been assessed yet and therefore is not taken into account in this report).